- Rated 4.5 stars

-With over 25,000 sales since its launch, the original version of X quickly became the most popular new product at ThemeForest, the marketplace where it is available from.
+The original version of X quickly became the most popular new product at ThemeForest, (the marketplace where it is available from), racking up 25,000 sales in no time.
 However, the developers haven’t rested on their laurels and have recently released version 2.0 of this very popular but highly configurable WordPress theme.
 Among the new features that have found their way into this update include a new stack, which brings the total number of stacks up to four.
 For those unfamiliar with the term, the stacks are the unique designs which make up this theme.
 They are almost themes within a theme and give you a whole set of design templates to work with when setting up your custom WordPress designs.

 The new stack which has been added to the X theme version 2.0 is entitled Ethos and its designed for those wishing to use a magazine-style layout for their WordPress website.
 The key features of the magazine-layout Ethos stack – this new theme within a theme – include a featured content carousel, real-time filterable categories, and multiple options for displaying featured images for blog posts.
 You can also experiment with your copywriting by giving each post two titles: one which is displayed on the list of blog posts, and one which is displayed on the single post page.
 The Ethos stack also comes with its own accordion shortcodes to provide extra content presentation possibilities.